davidralphlewis/davidralphlewis.github.io/_posts/2021-06-07-shaped-by-ghosts.markdown

 Taken from the reviews page of Crack Magazine, May 2021.

 Fevers of the Mind have featured two of my poems.
 [Find them here](https://feversofthemind.com/2021/06/04/2-new-poems-by-david-ralph-lewis-an-untitled-piece-the-early-bird-catches-the-worm/).
-Thanks so much to the editor, David L O'Nan
+Thanks so much to the editor, David L O'Nan.